-My grandmother would call those shop apples, “krafi!”, translated meaning “crap!”. ^.^
+My grandmother would call those shop apples, “krafi!”, roughly translated meaning would be “crap!”. ^.^

 Obviously I had to learn it the hard way, once I was in India, it was kind of impossible to get home grown apples.

-Apple trees don’t grow in Goa, so we are depending very much on the Kashmir and Chinese Apples from the North.
+Apple trees don’t grow in Goa, so we depend very much on the Kashmir and Chinese Apples.

 The difference between store bought apples and home grown apples is pretty much visible to anybody, even a blind person will feel the difference!

-Home grown, untreated apples are asymmetric, inhabit insects at times, are smaller in size, taste nicer or have more intense flavors and they don’t have a coat of pesticide or wax on the outer skin.
+Home grown, untreated apples are asymmetric, inhabit insects at times, are smaller in size and have a more intense flavor.

-While some of the store bought non organic apples don’t even have seeds, look perfect and bright from the outside and don’t even smell like apples at times!
+Some store bought non organic apples don’t even have seeds, look perfect and bright and don’t even smell like apples at times!